yangymargaret/REUNION/README.md

 - --thresh_score: the thresholds on the normalized peak-TF scores to select pseudo positive training samples from the paired peak groups with or without enrichment of peaks predicted to be bound by a given TF by Unify or other methods (noted as predicted TF-binding peaks), default = '0.25,0.75'

     thresh_score has the format 'thresh1,thresh2', where thresh1 or thresh 2 represents the threshold used to selected pseudo postivie training samples from the peak group with or without enrichment of the predicted TF-binding peaks, respectively.
-ReDiscover performas quantile normalization for the original peak-TF scores.
+Rediscover performas quantile normalization for the original peak-TF scores.
 The normalized scores are between 0 and 1.
 Please use thresh1, thresh2 in [0,1].

 The output:

-The output of ReDiscover includes a file containing the peak-TF associations between the genome-wide peaks and the given TF predicted by Rediscover, with the filename specified by $output_filename and saved in $output_dir/file_link.
+The output of Rediscover includes a file containing the peak-TF associations between the genome-wide peaks and the given TF predicted by Rediscover, with the filename specified by $output_filename and saved in $output_dir/file_link.
 The rownames are the genome-wide peaks as present in the columns of the normalized ATAC-seq read count matrix of the metacells.
 The file contains at least two columns: ['pred','proba']. 'pred': the predicted binary peak-TF link: 1, with binding site; 0, without binding site. 'proba': predicted TF binding probability of the give TF in the corresponding peak locus.

 ************************************************************************************
 # Required pre-installed packages
-REUNION requires the following packages to be installed for both Unify and ReDiscover:
+REUNION requires the following packages to be installed for both Unify and Rediscover:
 - Python
 - scikit-learn
 - NumPy